-Similar changes are necessary for fields in Fixed Array Data Block and Fixed Array Data Block Page as described in the next sections.
+Similar changes are necessary for the fields in Fixed Array Data Block and Fixed Array Data Block Page as described in the next sections.

 Changes to Fixed Array Data Block Fields

-The version is to 1 and new clients IDs and Elements were added as show in Table 22.
+The version is increased to 1 and new clients IDs and Elements were added as shown in Table 22.

 Table 22: Fields: Fixed Array Data Block Version 1